Making a difference: MAKERS Conference 2018

 Pam Downeyon 05 March, 2018

-Hundreds of influencers gathered for this year’s Makers conference, held in Hollywood last week.
-It’s always a highly anticipated event, but this year’s conference—titled #raiseyourvoice—arrived in the dawn of the #MeToo and Time’s Up movements.
+Hundreds of influencers gathered for the Makers conference, held in Hollywood.
+It’s always a highly anticipated event, but the conference titled #raiseyourvoice—arrived in the dawn of the #MeToo and Time’s Up movements.
 The over 50 women and men who spoke at the conference covered many of the topics that the recent movement has helped usher into the current daily cultural conversation: workplace diversity, gender pay equity, transforming the workplace culture and more.
 Activists, philanthropists, artists, pastors, and entrepreneurs were all represented, and their stories were emotional, shocking and inspiring.
 The oldest speaker was 96, the youngest in seventh grade.
 It’s difficult to sum up these three incredible days in full, so here are the highlights:

 More Representation at Executive Levels